 Roles and Responsibilities of Council

 The College’s primary duty is to serve and protect the public interest while promoting high standards of practice for the professions.
-At the same time, the College encourages a robust interactive relationship with members, stakeholders and the public.
+At the same time, the College encourages a robust interactive relationship with registrants, stakeholders and the public.
 To steer and guide these processes, Council’s primary governance function is policy development.
 The policies developed by Council provide direction to the College and to staff.

 Council meetings are open to the public.
 Dates are announced on this website and highlights from each meeting are published on the website and in our Perspective newsletter.

 Council makes decisions in accordance with its primary mandate to serve and protect the public interest.
 This includes: